ollamaNet/OllamaNet-Architecture/ConversationService/ConversationService-memory-bank/techContext.md

 # Technical Context for ConversationService

+> **Note:** As of the latest migration (Phases 1-9), ConversationService now uses a fully modular, best-practices folder and namespace structure.
+All legacy folders have been removed, all files are in their correct locations, and documentation/diagrams are up to date.
+The current focus is on feature enhancements and performance optimization.

 ## Core Technologies
 - **.NET 9.0**: Modern .NET platform for building the service
 - **ASP.NET Core**: Web API framework for REST endpoints and streaming responses